csckcac/platform/products/lb/README.txt

 1. Minimum memory - 1GB
 2. Processor      - Pentium 800MHz or equivalent at minimum
 3. Java SE Development Kit 1.6.21 or higher
-4. The Management Console requires you to enable Javascript of the Web browser, with MS IE 7.
-In addition to JavaScript, ActiveX should also be enabled with IE. This can be achieved by setting your security level to medium or lower.
-   NOTE:
-     On Windows Server 2003, it is not allowed to go below the medium security level in Internet Explorer 6.x and the default medium security setting with IE does not allow sufficient level of JS or ActiveX enablement for the management console to run.
-5. To compile and run the sample clients, an Ant version is required.
-Ant 1.7.0 version is recommended
-6. To build WSO2 LB from the Source distribution, it is necessary that you have JDK 1.6.x version and Maven 2.1.0 or later

 For more details see
     http://wso2.org/wiki/display/carbon/System+Requirements